Which Airlines Fly Between Australia And America?

 Cabin Classes: Economy, Premium Economy, Business Class

-Code-Share Partners: Delta Airlines, Virgin America.
-Alaska Airlines
+Code-Share Partners: Delta Airlines

-With a cabin refresh in 2016, Australia’s second largest airline is high on service, yet low on fares.
+With a cabin refresh in 2016, Australia’s second-largest airline is high on service, yet low on fares.
 Connections can be made from Los Angeles and beyond with code-share partners, offering daily connections throughout the US, Canada, Mexico and the Caribbean.

-Qantas
+SUSPENDED – Qantas

-Equipment: A380, 747-400 (soon to retire), A330
+Equipment: A380, B787, A330

 Cabin Classes: Economy, Premium Economy, Business Class, First Class (First Class A380 aircraft only)